 Employee charged with making terror threat at Walmart

-JEFFERSON CITY, Mo. – A Jefferson City man is accused of threatening to shooting people at a Walmart where he worked.
+JEFFERSON CITY, Mo – A Jefferson City man is accused of threatening to shoot people at a Walmart where he worked.

 The Jefferson City News-Tribune reports 38-year-old Nicholas Pratte was charged Friday with second-degree making a terroristic threat.